 - 18.1 The hearing will be held in closed session, which means that only Participants can attend the hearing. - 18.2 You must attend the hearing if you are present in the UK, unless you have been told you must not come onto campus (see paragraph 18.4 below).
 It is a separate disciplinary offence to fail to attend a disciplinary hearing when summoned to do so (a breach of General Regulation 13).
 It may also severely harm your case, in that the Panel will not be able to gain a direct impression of you or hear your perspective first-hand.
 If you do not attend, the Panel may proceed anyway. - 18.3 If you are no longer in the UK, you may, by prior arrangement, use an agreed videoconferencing facility to call into the hearing.
-It is your responsibility to ensure that you are contactable at the given time. - The University may decide to require you to use a videoconferencing facility instead of physically attending campus if it believes that there may be a risk to you or to others if you come onto campus.
-A decision to hold a hearing by videoconferencing is a precautionary measure and does not indicate that the University has concluded that you have committed a breach of the Regulations or a criminal offence.
+It is your responsibility to ensure that you are contactable at the given time. - 18.4 Even if you are in the UK, the University may decide to require you to use a videoconferencing facility instead of physically attending campus if it believes that there may be a risk to you or to others if you come onto campus.
+A decision to hold a hearing by videoconferencing for this reason is a precautionary measure and does not indicate that the University has concluded that you have committed a breach of the Regulations or a criminal offence.